 I’m vacationing in Fairview North Carolina this week, just outside Asheville.
 Farmers market season is in full swing and we arrived on Friday night.
 That means I was up early on Saturday to head to the market in search of veggies, eggs, meat and so on.

-Ingredients You’ll Need to Make Sourdough French Toast
+Sourdough French Toast Ingredients

-Sourdough Bread
+1. Sourdough Bread

 Real sourdough has been fermented for at least 6 to 12 hours, which gives it an airy, chewy texture.

-Pasture Raised Eggs
+2. Pasture Raised Eggs

-You can use whatever good quality eggs you have on hand.
+Find out how to buy farm fresh eggs, or use whatever good quality eggs you have on hand.

-Honey
+3. Local Honey

-Usually french toast is drizzled with maple syrup, and while I have nothing against (real) maple syrup, honey is a far better match for french toast.
-Especially this treasure of a honey with natural notes of cinnamon that I found at the market.
+Usually french toast is drizzled with maple syrup, and while I have nothing against [real] maple syrup, honey is a far better match for french toast.

 When I knew I was making sourdough french toast, it called to be drizzled with this honey.

-Notes of cinnamon plus french toast – yes please!
+Notes of cinnamon, plus french toast – yes please!
 This would be the perfect pairing.

-Milk
+4. Milk

-When making sourdough french toast, or any french toast, you need the eggs liquid enough that they’ll soak into the bread some, but not so liquidy that the bread gets soggy.
+When making sourdough french toast, or any french toast, you need the eggs liquid enough that they’ll soak into the bread some, but not so liquid that the bread gets soggy.
 I add just a half tablespoon of milk for two eggs.

-Cinnamon
+5. Cinnamon

-Just a pinch of cinnamon added to the eggs before whisking is perfect.
+Just a pinch of ground cinnamon added to the eggs before whisking is perfect.
 We’re not wanting to over power the other ingredients here.

 How to Make Sourdough French Toast